-Blue BioTrade aims to promote trade and investment in marine biological resources in line with social, economic and environmental sustainability criteria, known as the BioTrade Principles and Criteria (2017 and revised in 2020) (add hyperlink to 2020 principles).
+Blue BioTrade aims to promote trade and investment in marine biological resources in line with social, economic and environmental sustainability criteria, known as the BioTrade Principles and Criteria (2017 and revised in 2020).
 Integrating BioTrade principles and criteria into the marine environment can promote the sustainable use of scarce and vital oceanic living resources (at the genetic, species and ecosystem levels) and can lessen the negative impacts of human and economic activity over marine ecosystems.
 Blue BioTrade is a spinoff of the UNCTAD Oceans Economy and Fisheries Programme and the BioTrade Initiative.

 In 2017, at the United Nations Oceans Conference, UNCTAD, the Development Bank of Latin America (CAF), CITES and the International Ocean Institute (IOI) explored the potential of adapting and contextualizing BioTrade principles for use in the marine realm to allow for a value chain, ecosystem-based, and adaptive management approach which promotes conservation and improves livelihoods.
 Such an event was followed by an in-depth research on how to develop and adapt the Blue BioTrade principles and explore linkages with the oceans economy, trade law and law of the sea.